folio-org/okapi/doc/guide.md

 or other.
 The path to be invoked for the local Okapi instance is `/_/proxy/pull/modules`.

+The pull operation returns an array of modules that were fetched and installed locally.

-#### Pull Example
+#### Pull Operation Example

 In this example we pull twice.
-The second pulli should be much faster than the pull, because all/most modules have already been fetched.
+The second pull should be much faster than the pull, because all/most modules have already been fetched.

 ```